ghivert/bright/README.md

 }

 pub fn update(model: Model, msg: Msg) {
+  // bright.start begins the bright update cycle.
+It's required to use bright
+  // in efficiently.
   // By using function capture, we can easily use our update function here.
   // bright.update will automatically run your update against data, here our
   // Data record.
 Like every update function, that function have to return